krzysztofbelina/sql-practice-portfolio/README.md

 - **Finance & fund accounting use cases**
 - **Artificial case studies** that simulate realistic scenarios which may occur in professional practice, inspired by my own experience in investment funds.

-The purpose is to build strong SQL skills for professional use in fintech / investment banking and to prepare for certification exams.
+## Purpose
+This repository is created solely for **educational and training purposes**.
+The dataset (`lux_funds` table) is **entirely artificial** and does not represent real financial data.
+The inclusion of common financial institution names (banks, auditors) serves **only to make the exercises more realistic** and relatable to professional SQL use cases in finance.

 ---